Here are some unusual objects that people have in their garden.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 A list of inexpensive and easy garden decorations.
 Make a rustic trellis by nailing or screwing branches together in desired shape.

 Collect some interesting rocks and driftwood to place in your flowerbeds.
 This way, small plants can be grouped by them, bulbs can peek from behind them and crawling controllable plants can trail over them.
-An empty tree stump is an exotic planter!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Unusual garden art and planting containers submitted from the ThriftyFun community.
 Post your own ideas here.

 My neighbor was throwing out one of those plastic blue/pink child's shopping carts as one of the wheels was cracked.
 I asked if I could have it - she gave it to me.
 I asked people at work to save me their plastic Folger's ground coffee containers.
 I had gotten some seeds from a neighbors plant for marigolds.
 I glued the cracked wheel on the shopping cart.
 Then I drilled holes in the bottom of the Folger's container and filled it with dirt and planted the marigold seeds.
 I put the Folger's container in the shopping cart and put the cart on our front porch.
 Now I have a beautiful plant growing in a colorful shopping cart and it has been quite a conversation piece and is really cute!By Robin

 By Renee Taylor